 I studied physics at the Technical University of Darmstadt from 2011 to 2016.
 For the work on my master’s thesis, I joined the lab of Jochen Triesch at the FIAS Frankfurt.
-My thesis was about sequence learning in a self-organizing recurrent neural network model.
-In May 2017, I started my PhD studies under supervision of Raoul-Martin Memmesheimer.
+In my thesis, I used a self-organizing recurrent neural network to model sequence learning in primary visual cortex.
+Since 2017 I am part of the Neural Network Dynamics and Computation group of Raoul-Martin Memmesheimer at the University of Bonn, first as a PhD student and since 2022 as a Postdoctoral fellow.

-I am interested in the computational capabilities and dynamical features of recurrent neural network models.
-My current research projects concern the problem of learning without synaptic weight changes (dynamical learning) and the effects of epilepsy-induced changes on network function.
-The latter project is done in close collaboration with the experimental lab of Heinz Beck.
+Broadly speaking, I am interested in the computational capabilities and dynamical features of neural network models.
+More specifically, I am interested in learning algorithms that lie at the intersection of neuroscience and machine learning, such as learning without weight changes (dynamical learning) and perturbation-based learning.
+To understand their functioning, I use methods from physics.
+In addition, I’ve also worked on the problem of how memories can persist despite ongoing connection weight changes and on the effects of epilepsy-induced changes on network function.
+The latter project was done in collaboration with the experimental lab of Heinz Beck.

 C. Klos, Y.F.
 Kalle Kossio, S. Goedeke, A. Gilra, R.-M. Memmesheimer (2020)